RetroDECK/ES-DE/INSTALL-DEV.md

 scan-build make -j6
 ```

-You open the report with the `scan-view` command which lets you browse it using your web browser.
+You open the report with the `scan-view` command which lets you read it using your web browser.
 Note that the compilation time is much longer when using the static analyzer compared to a normal build.
 As well this tool generates a lot of extra files and folders in the build tree, so it may make sense to run it in a separate copy of the source folder to avoid having to clean up all this extra data when the analysis has been completed.

 An even more advanced static analyzer is `clang-tidy`, to use it first make sure it's installed on your system and then run the following:
 ```